simon-ritchie/apysc/docs_src/source/index.md

 # apysc documentation

-Welcome to apysc documentation! apysc is the Python front-end library (currently developing and only works partially).
+Welcome to apysc documentation! apysc is a Python front-end library (currently developing and only works partially).

 ## Project links